MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/uwp/WindowsProvider.md

 The WindowsProvider is an authentication provider for accessing locally configured accounts on Windows.
 It extends [IProvider](../IProvider.md) and uses the native Windows AccountManager (WAM) APIs and AccountsSettingsPane for sign in.

+> Available in the `CommunityToolkit.Authentication.Uwp` package.

+> [!IMPORTANT]
+> Windows Community Toolkit - Graph Controls and Helpers packages are in preview.
+To get started using WCT preview packages visit: https://aka.ms/wct/wiki/previewpackages

 ## Prerequisite Windows Store Association in Visual Studio

 To get valid tokens and complete sign in, the app will need to be associated with the Microsoft Store.
 This will enable your app to authenticate consumer MSA accounts without any additional configuration.